fcchn4/os-packages/ansible-ubuntu/README.md

 $ ssh-copy-id -o PubkeyAuthentication=no -i ~/.ssh/demo-ssh.pub user_name@ip_address_or_localhost
 ```

-This ansible poroject is for automatic install on post-installation for Fedora Operating System.
+This ansible poroject is for automatic install on post-installation for Ubuntu Operating System.

 The project have three playbooks: